 Keep reading to learn more about the health benefits of mushrooms, our tips on how to store mushrooms, and our favorite ways to eat mushrooms.
 By the end of this article, we want you to be as hooked on mushrooms as we are at AHCC.

 But, the U.S. Department of Agriculture classifies mushrooms as vegetables because the nutrition benefits of mushrooms are very similar to those of vegetables.
 In fact, mushrooms are so nutrient-rich that they contain nutrients that span the core food groups of produce, meat and grains.

 WHAT ARE THE HEALTH BENEFITS OF MUSHROOMS?

 To summarize our recent blog post, the top health benefits of mushrooms include:

-- Immune-boosting benefits of mushrooms.
-A study by the University of Florida’s Department of Food Science and Human Nutrition showed that eating shitake mushrooms on a daily basis strengthens immunity.
+- Immune-boosting benefits of mushrooms. study by the University of Florida’s Department of Food Science and Human Nutrition. showed that eating shitake mushrooms on a daily basis strengthens immunity.

 - Anti-inflammatory powers of mushrooms.
 White button mushrooms have been found to have powerful anti-inflammatory boosting abilities.

 - Gut bacteria health.
 There is research that shows how mushrooms can help improve gut bacteria – which has wide-ranging health impacts.